Small Molecule Drug Discovery Project Awards

-We are willing to support collaborative projects between an academic partner and a commercial partner if appropriate.
+We also support collaborative projects between an academic partner and a commercial partner if appropriate.

-This award funds milestone driven projects at all stages of drug discovery from target identification/validation to early preclinical studies.
+This scheme funds projects at any stage of drug discovery, from target validation to early preclinical studies.
 We particularly welcome applications at the target validation stages.

 Applications will not be considered for preclinical development studies (e.g. bulk synthesis/ manufacture to GMP, toxicology to GCP).
-Learn more about the stages of small molecule drug discovery.

 Funding support is provided for: